Declarative Schema Migrations

 ERROR

-- Atlas will require manual review and approval only if the linting report contains errors, i.e., one of the analyzers is configured to return an error.
-See the destructive-changes analyzer as an example.WARNING
+- Atlas will require manual review and approval only if the linting report contains errors.
+See the Destructive Changes analyzer as an example.WARNING

 - Atlas will require manual review and approval if the linting report contains warnings (diagnostics) or errors.
-See the list of checks that can be detected by the analyzers.ALWAYS
+See the list of checks that can result in warnings.ALWAYS

 (default) - Atlas will always require manual review and approval, regardless of the linting report.